 America’s top tax rate of 37% might seem high, but when it comes to tax revenue as a percentage of a country’s GDP, there are plenty of other countries with a higher tax burden than the United States.

 The land of ancient philosophers, the birthplace of democracy, the home of the Parthenon and the fabled Greek Islands — to many, Greece seems like paradise.
 Some residents may disagree, however, as tax rates are high.
-In spite of the tourist dollars pouring into the country, Greece still tags its citizens with a whopping 44% top personal tax rate.
-Indirect and employee social security tax rates are also high, at 24% and 15.75%, respectively.
-All taxes combined make up 25.54% of Greece’s total GDP.
+In spite of tourist dollars that prop up some of the country’s economy, Greece still tags its citizens with a whopping 44% top personal tax rate.
+Value-added tax and employee social security tax rates are also high, at 24% and 15.75%, respectively.
+All taxes combined make up 28.3% of Greece’s total GDP as of Sep 2022.

-Malta is overlooked by many Americans, but that is a shame.
-The island nation offers some of the world’s best diving in addition to historic temples, UNESCO world heritage sites and colorful fiestas.
+Many Americans overlook Malta, but the island nation offers some of the world’s best diving in addition to historic temples, UNESCO world heritage sites and colorful fiestas.
 For residents, however, taxes are a burden.
-Individual income tax rates top out at 35%, while tax revenue as a percentage of overall GDP reaches 25.97%.
+Individual income tax rates top out at 35%, while tax revenue as a percentage of overall GDP reaches 23.6%.

 8. South Africa

 South Africa isn’t often mentioned as one of the most tax-unfriendly nations in the world, but perhaps it’s being overlooked.
-Located at the very bottom of Africa’s continent, this country known for its safaris, minerals and beautiful landscapes taxes its citizens 45% on the high end, although there are no employee social security taxes.
-Overall, taxes contribute 26.45% to South Africa’s GDP.
+Located at the very bottom of Africa’s continent, this country, known for its safaris, minerals and beautiful landscapes, taxes its citizens 45% on the high end.
+However, there are no employee social security taxes.
+Overall, taxes contribute 25.1% to South Africa’s GDP.

 Luxembourg is one of the smallest nations in the world, but its citizens pay an outsized tax bite.
-Individual income tax rates are among the highest in world, with the top bracket reaching 45.78%.
-This is on top of a 12.75% employee social security tax. rate.
-Still, Luxembourg remains the wealthiest country in the European Union on a per-capita basis, even though taxes comprise 26.5% of the country’s GDP.
+Individual income tax rates are among the highest in the world, with the top bracket reaching 42%.
+This is on top of an 11.05% employee social security plus pension tax rate.
+Still, Luxembourg remains the wealthiest country in the European Union per capita, even though taxes comprise 25.13% of the country’s GDP.

 Macao is a dynamic city-state with a fascinating history and modern towers of gold.
 This former Portuguese colony was turned over to mainland China in 1999 and has since experienced an incredible boom in casinos and resorts.
-Many Americans consider Las Vegas to be the gambling capital of the world, but in terms of revenue, Vegas can’t hold a candle to Macao.
-The country generated over $36 billion in gaming revenue in 2019, making it the largest casino gambling jurisdiction in the world.
-In 2019, combined Strip and Downtown revenues in Las Vegas barely topped $7 billion.
+Many Americans consider Las Vegas to be the world’s gambling capital, but in terms of revenue, Vegas can’t hold a candle to Macao.
+The country generated over $34 billion in gaming revenue in the first few months of 2023 alone, making it the largest casino gambling jurisdiction in the world.

 Residents of Macao benefit from the taxes on these enormous gaming revenues, as personal income tax rates top out at just 12% and there are no indirect or employee social security taxes.
-However, overall tax revenue amounts to 30.45% of total GDP in Macao.
+However, overall tax revenue amounts to 21.7% of the total GDP in Macao.

-Lesotho is a landlocked African country that flies under the radar of many tourists, even though it’s surrounded by perennial tourist heavyweight South Africa.
-Perhaps because it lacks a significant influx of tourist dollars, Lesotho is one of the most highly taxed countries on Earth.
-Although the World Bank doesn’t provide data on personal income tax rates in the country, the overall contribution of taxes to the country’s GDP stands at a staggering 31.57%.
+Lesotho is a landlocked African country that flies under the radar of many tourists, even though perennial tourist heavyweight South Africa surrounds it.
+Perhaps because it lacks a significant influx of tourist dollars, Lesotho is one of Earth’s most highly taxed countries.
+Although the World Bank doesn’t provide data on personal income tax rates in the country, the overall contribution of taxes to the country’s GDP stands at 18.5%.

 Denmark, along with its Scandinavian brethren, has the reputation of being a high-tax region, thanks in no small part to its social programs.
 In this case, the reputation proves accurate.
-In addition to beautiful landscapes, fascinating history and happy society, there’s no denying that Denmark has high taxes.
-In fact, according to the World Bank data, Denmark’s taxes contribute the highest percentage to GDP of any country, at 32.27%.
-Personal tax rates peak at a whopping 55.89%, with indirect taxes reaching an additional 25%.
+In addition to beautiful landscapes, fascinating history and a happy society, there’s no denying that Denmark has high taxes.
+In fact, according to the World Bank data, Denmark’s taxes contribute the highest percentage to the GDP of any country, at 32.27%.
+Personal tax rates peak at a whopping 55.90%, with indirect taxes that vary by municipalities reaching an additional 25%.

 10 Most Tax-Friendly Countries